cy6erskunk/q-n-a/docs/Organisational-rules.md

 3 They have the obligation to see that the Rules are adhered to and cannot themselves decide on any departure from the Rules except in circumstances in which it is absolutely impossible to apply them.

 4 They assist referees over material problems during matches.
-October 2024

-9

-FIE

 ## The Refereeing delegates